 Learn each other’s love language.

 People have different love languages.
 The reason most couples drift apart is they fail to acknowledge and understand the love language of their partner.
-Don’t fall in the same trap as before.
+Don’t fall into the same trap as before.
 Try to find out your partner’s love language, is it: